lbutry/nii2stl_docker/README.md

 - `home/output/brain_final.stl` 3D-printable STL model of the whole brain.
 - `home/output/cortical_final.stl` 3D-printable STL model of the cerebrum.
 - `home/output/subcortical_final.stl` 3D-printable model of the brainstem and cerebellum.
-- `home/output/hemi/` 3D-printable STL model for both hemisspheres.
+- `home/output/hemi/` 3D-printable STL model for both hemispheres.
 - `home/output/lobes/` 3D-printable STL model for each brain lobe.
 - `home/output/parcels/` 3D-printable STL model for each parcel of the Desikan-Killiany Atlas.